Arts + Education at the Hoyt

 New Castle, PA 16101

-The creative potential of youth is especially celebrated in the annual Children’s Summer Art Camp and Children’s Summer Arts Fest in July.
-Other ongoing children’s activities year round include hands on musical, dance and etiquette workshops, awards competitions in literature and art, and the new Children’s Performing Arts Series featuring interactive concerts and lectures.
+The creative potential of youth is especially celebrated in the annual Children’s Summer Art Camp and Children’s Summer Arts Fest in August.
+Other ongoing children’s activities year round include a free after school program, classes and workshops, Arts Club and more.

 Further realizing a museum’s role as Educator and Historian, the Hoyt continues its tradition of teaching, preserving our historic treasures, and community involvement.

-The Mission of the Hoyt Institute of Fine Arts is to encourage an awareness, understanding, appreciation, and practice of the Arts and Humanities through visual, educational, and enrichment programming for learners of all ages.
+The Mission of Arts & Education at the Hoyt is to encourage an awareness, understanding, appreciation, and practice of the Arts and Humanities through visual, educational, and enrichment programming for learners of all ages.